puppetlabs/puppetserver/documentation/config_file_auth_migration.markdown

 To convert a regular expression path, enclose it in double quotation marks and solidus characters (`/`), and set the `type` to regex.

-> **Note:** You must escape regular expressions to conform to HOCON standards, which are the same as JSON's and differ from the deprecated Ruby format's regular expressions.
+> **Note:** You must escape regular expressions to conform to HOCON standards, which are the same as JSON's and differ from the deprecated format's regular expressions.
 For instance, the digit-matching regular expression `\d` must be escaped with a second backslash, as `\\d`.

 Deprecated: